Hans Georg Calmeyer

 Hans Georg Calmeyer (/de/; 23 June 1903 - 3 September 1972) was a German lawyer from Osnabrück who saved thousands of Jews from certain death during the German occupation of the Netherlands from 1941 until 1945.
 On 4 March 1992, Yad Vashem recognised Hans Calmeyer as Righteous Among the Nations.

 In 2020, Yad Vashem historians began researching newly uncovered evidence suggesting that Calmeyer also helped send hundreds of people directly into death camps during the Dutch occupation.
 It is generally accepted that Calmeyer would "sacrifice" some people to save others.
 His actions risked drawing attention from his superiors.
 After the war, Willy Lages, the German police chief in Amsterdam, remarked that "to him Calmeyer's activities had always been a book with seven seals."

 Calmeyer saved the lives of at least 3,000 people, but was simultaneously responsible for sending 500 others to death camps.
 During an interview in 1967, he admitted to knowing about the Final Solution, and that the rejecting of an appeal was effectively a death sentence.
 He said the decisions haunted him at night, and having to decide over life and death made him feel like a murderer.

 Early life

-Calmeyer studied Law in Freiburg, Marburg and Munich.
+Calmeyer studied Law at the University of Freiburg, Marburg University, and the Ludwig-Maximilians-Universität München.
 In 1923, as a member of the Black Reichswehr, he took part in Hitler's attempted Beer Hall Putsch.
 He later opened his law practice in Osnabrück, where he enjoyed an excellent reputation as a lawyer.
 In 1933, his license to practice law was revoked because of his suspected communist leanings.
 Ten months later, his license was reinstated.
 He was a member of the Federation of the National Socialist German Lawyers but not of the Nazi Party.